-Online students who are in an active status and enrolled in courses may access the campus library during normal business hours (Monday through Friday, 8:00AM to 6:00PM).
+Online students who are in an active status and enrolled in courses may access the campus library during normal business hours (Monday through Friday, 8:00{AM} to 6:00{PM} PT).
 Students must present a valid government issued I.D. to be permitted on campus.
-Online students are also welcome to attend campus tours that are offered Monday through Friday at 11:30AM or 2:30{PM} and Monday through Thursday at 6:00{PM}.
+Campus tours are available for students, Monday through Friday during business hours and can be scheduled through the lafilm.edu website.